Updated: 23 Apr 2025, 11:23+02:00

 db_con.close()

-• You will notice the special Flask objects current_app and g.
-Consult the Flask documentation or work through the Flask tutorial to learn more.
+.
+Consult the Flask documentation or work through the Flask tutorial to learn more. - With

 Not enforcing foreign key constraints is often a good thing, since SQLite will throw fewer errors during runtime.
 However, it comes at the expense of not guaranteeing referential integrity.